rapidstream-org/rapidstream-tapa/docs/user/visualizer.rst

 **Visualization Options**:

-- Sub-task display toggle with two modes:
+- Sub-task display toggle with three modes:

   - *Merge Sub-task*: Displays one node per task, merging all instances into a single node, even if a task has multiple sub-task instances.